Lean Manufacturing - Definition

-Lean manufacturing is a principle applied in development production of products where more products are produced using less.
-In Japan, lean manufacturing aims at eliminating ‘muda’ or wastage, and instances, where resources are used no value, is witnessed.
+Lean manufacturing is a principle applied in the development and production of products where more products are produced using less.
+In Japan, lean manufacturing aims at eliminating muda or waste (such as when resources are employed and little or no value is realized).

 A Little More on Lean Manufacturing